rpcrimi/PEP0008/markdown/layout.md

 			sum += el
 	return sum
 ```
 It is now clear to recognize where the definition ends and the functional part starts.
 Since the function definition adheres to the max line length (see section below) the arguments can be put on the same line.
-To make the function call to `get_list` more readable, we can vertically align the arguments.
+To make the function call to `get_list` more readable, we vertically align the arguments.

 <a id="Blank Lines"></a>
 ## Blank Lines